Estimated reading time: 5 minutes

 4. Personal Development Plans (PDP)

-This builds more interest towards the company and helps individuals improve their performance.
-To ensure high performance of the organization, different tools like a PDP act as an essential part of the organization.
+This builds more interest in the company and helps individuals improve their performance.
+To ensure the high performance of the organization, different tools like a PDP act as an essential part of the organization.

 5. Reward and Recognition Programs

 Excellent performance should always be praised and rewarded.
-When employees feel that their hard work and performance goes unrecognized and unrewarded, they become demotivated, which makes them deviate from the organization’s overall objectives.
+When employees feel that their hard work and performance go unrecognized and unrewarded, they become demotivated, which makes them deviate from the organization’s overall objectives.